 Eder Delin: This is my favourite of the two ‘public’ garden ages that were written for the recreational purposes of the general D’ni population.
 A linking book was placed in the public linking room of every neighbourhood in D’ni, thus giving the common folk a place to unwind and take a break from the monotony of the cavern.
 You’ll find the linking book in Bevin, but it won’t be added to your Relto bookshelf, for some reason.
 Although it’s rather small, even by comparison with Gira and Kemo, Eder Delin is a beautiful place and the main reason I was happy when Uru finally came back online.
 The age is set in a rocky cuvette reminiscent of Kemo, with arches and overhangs, as well as a giant floating statue, some gazebos, benches and a fountain.
-However, the general look is that of a dusky, chilly autumnal forest, with tall trees rising into a pinkish-orange mist, birds calling in the distance and colourful, lush flora, all bright reds, purples and vivid greens.
+However, the general look is that of a dusky, chilly autumnal forest, with tall trees rising into a pinkish-orange mist, birds (possibly geese) calling in the distance and colourful, lush flora, all bright reds, purples and vivid greens.
 Delin also has a seasonal cycle and periodically experiences a light snowfall, which makes it one of the very few ages in the series to feature snow.
 The puzzle here is identical to its sister-age, Eder Tsogal, but would normally require teamwork and thus be impossible to solve on your own.
 Fortunately, if you’re not playing online, the Drizzle program slows the puzzle down, thus enabling a single person to complete it.

 Eder Tsogal: Even smaller than its sister age, Eder Tsogal is the second of the two ‘public’ garden ages available in every D’ni neighbourhood.
 Just like its counterpart, its linking book can be found in Bevin, but will not be added to your Relto bookshelf, for reasons unknown.
 Tsogal enjoys bright sunny weather, with an uncommonly large sun shining over a stretch of marshland enclosed in a rocky nook, featuring tall grasses, large stones and pools of water dotted with the now-familiar gazebos and fountain.
 Beyond the rim of the natural enclosure, tall mountains and trees with colourful foliage can be glimpsed.
 Just like in Eder Delin, the puzzle here would normally require teamwork, but can be solved by a single person thanks to Drizzle.